 To view information regarding student loans please visit our Student Loans page.
 This page also contains information regarding the National Student Loan Data System, Private/Alternative Education Loans, as well as information on access and eligibility of Oklahoma State Grant programs.

 Eligibility Requirements for Financial Aid

 Visit the Eligibility page to review the conditions and requirements of financial aid.

 All students who received federal, state, and institutional aid must meet all requirements of NSU's Satisfactory Academic Progress Policy (SAP).
 This policy may be viewed on our Academic Progress page.

 Students who complete withdraw from classes, don't show up to classes, or receive all F grades in any semester may be required to repay/return federal funds for that semester.
 This policy may be viewed on our Withdrawal page.

 Schools that disburse Title IV funds are required to maintain a cost of attendance for students.
 A cost of attendance is an estimate of average educational expenses for a period of enrollment.
 You may view the average in-state cost of attendance for undergraduates and graduates on our Eligibility page.

 The Higher Education Amendments of 1998 included a new student eligibility provision.
 It provides that a student is ineligible for federal student aid if convicted, under federal or state law, of any offense involving the possession or sale of a controlled substance (generally meaning illegal drugs) while receiving Title IV Financial Assistance.
 The period of ineligibility begins on the date of conviction and lasts until the end of a statutorily specified period.
 The student may regain eligibility early by completing a drug rehabilitation program or if the conviction is overturned.
 Students affected by this law may avoid the loss of eligibility by completing an acceptable drug rehabilitation program.
-Click here to read more information regarding drug-related convictions and how they may affect Title IV eligibility.
+Visit the Federal Student Aid page to read more information regarding drug-related convictions and how they may affect Title IV eligibility.